|

 versus a group experience which you are welcome to do.

-Food and hotel quality?
+Food quality?

 If you're planning on shedding a few pounds during the tour, you will